CMSP Tales & KLX 300D Upgrades

 I think this 2 day CMSP program should have a learner driver course prerequisite before students qualify to go on what we did these past 2 days and they need 6 months regular riding experience to go with the requirements as well.

-They need to also remove all mention of bicycle riding ability, it is not the same thing at all.
+They need to also remove all mention of bicycle riding ability, it is not the same thing at all and sets the wrong tone.

 I started out on a Suzuki B120P, graduated to Honda CB200E, then a Honda 250 Superdream N, then a Moto Morini 500 sport, Yamaha XS750-D, Yamaha YB100 (long story), Yamaha XS400 US Custom, Moto Guzzi V50 Monza, Kwakersaki Z400-J, Custom Kwakersaki Z500, Kwakersaki KH400, Kwakersaki KH500, Kwakersaki KH750, Yamaha XJ650, Yamaha XS750-E, Yamaha XS750-SE, Yamaha XS750-F, Yamaha XS850-SG, Suzuki GS850-G, Moto Guzzi 850 Le Mans MKIII, Maico 500, Yamaha XJ900 4BB1 & Yamaha FJ1100.

 I owned these latter machines less than a week before I gave them away.
-They were all suicide machines.
+They were all suicide machines, especially the scooter and the Van Veen.

 The point here is that I had a good few machines when I was an active motorcyclist.

 Oh, I also had a gutless BMW R45.
-In fact, I still own the 850 Guzzi and the BMW R45.
+In fact, I still own the 850 Guzzi and the BMW R45 which are in a shed in Cape Town somewhere near Kommetjie.

 I also had a 2nd job where I rode a BMW R100RT and then a BMW K75.
 I rode 50,000 miles on each of these machines doing that courier side job between 1985 and 1994.